 Malcolm Barber, Bonhams CEO, comments, "We are delighted with our appointment of Margaret Tierney.
 Margaret has a wealth of experience from the international art auction world that she brings to Bonhams and we welcome her enthusiasm and business acumen."

-Prior to joining Bonhams, Ms. Tierney worked for two other international auction houses in Philadelphia, where she was responsible for all auction activity including appraisals, sales and acquisitions in the Pennsylvania and surrounding areas.
+Prior to joining Bonhams, Ms. Tierney worked for two other international auction houses in Philadelphia, where she was responsible for all auction activity including valuations, sales and acquisitions in the Pennsylvania and surrounding areas.
 In 2006, Ms. Tierney started her own venture and formed Margaret Keene Tierney Fine Art Advisors LLC.

 Ms. Tierney resides in Berwyn, Pennsylvania with her husband and three children.